Frequently Asked Questions

 What is your cancellation policy?

-If you are unable to keep your scheduled appointment, we kindly ask for 24
+If you are unable to keep your scheduled appointment, we kindly ask for at least 24 hours’ notice whenever possible.
+We understand that unforeseen emergencies can arise and will make reasonable efforts to accommodate these situations.

 Are you currently providing in-person or telehealth sessions?